-Telenet’s acquisition of BASE in early 2016, and of SFR Belgium in June 2017, has made the telco the second largest in the country, a position bolstered by a strong presence in the TV and broadband sectors.
+Telenet’s acquisition of BASE and of SFR Belgium in June 2017 made the telco the second largest in the country, a position bolstered by a strong presence in the TV and broadband sectors.

 Broadband penetration has made considerable progress in recent years, largely thanks to regulatory measures to promote wholesale and bitstream access.
 In the mobile sector LTE availability is nearly universal, while there are ongoing investments in developing applications and services for 5G, with commercial services expected in 2020 soon after the auction of 3.5GHz spectrum.

 This report provides data and analysis on key aspects of the Belgian telecom market.
 It assesses the latest statistics on fixed-network services and also reviews key regulatory issues, noting the status of interconnection, local loop unbundling, number portability and carrier preselection.
 The telecom infrastructure and major fixed-network operators are also profiled.

 Proximus (Belgacom), COLT, Orange Belgium (Mobistar), Scarlet, Tele2, Telenet, Versatel.

 Paul was that fast, he outpaced with his message the entire Dutch (financial) press as well as international news agencies like DowJones.
 BuddeComm, your Australian news source that informs faster than that other Australian NewsCorp ;-)

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.

 A selection of downloadable samples from our Annual Publications catalogue.

 Have the latest telecommunications industry news delivered to your inbox by subscribing to Paul's FREE weekly News & Views.